Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Results

-In this section, we consider stochastic models with relatively atypical input distributions, for which the application of interpolation-based \gls{uq} methods is not straightforward.
+In this section, we consider models with relatively atypical input distributions, for which the application of interpolation-based \gls{uq} methods is not straightforward.
 In particular, we consider input \glspl{rv} following truncated normal and Gumbel distributions, the latter also known as the generalized extreme value distribution of type 1 or the log-Weibull distribution.
+We denote the truncated normal distribution with $\mathcal{TN}\left(\mu,\sigma^2, l, u\right)$, where $\mu$ and $\sigma^2$ refer to the mean value and the variance of a normal distribution, while $l$ and $u$ are the lower and upper truncation limits.
+The Gumbel distribution is denoted with $\mathcal{G}\left(\ell, \beta\right)$, where $\ell$ is the location parameter and $\beta$ the scaling parameter.
 Dedicated nested interpolation nodes are not readily available with respect to the corresponding input \glspl{pdf}, therefore, interpolation-based \gls{uq} methods have not been considered so far in the literature for such random inputs.
+Here, we compute Leja nodes tailored to truncated normal and Gumbel distributions simply by applying Equation \eqref{eq:lejaopt_weighted} with weight functions that are equal to the corresponding \glspl{pdf}.
+Exemplarily, Figure~\ref{fig:leja_nodes} shows the first 10 computed Leja points with respect to two truncated normal and two Gumbel distributions, each with different distribution parameters.

 Based on the numerical results presented in this section, we demonstrate that weighted Leja interpolation can reliably be used for such atypical input \glspl{pdf}, in terms of both approximation and \gls{uq}.
 For further verification, we compare the performance of the weighted Leja interpolation against \gls{gpc} approximations with numerically constructed orthogonal polynomials \cite{soize2004}.
 All models feature multiple input parameters, hence, we use adaptive algorithms resulting in sparse approximations.
-The dimension-adaptive Algorithm~\ref{algo:dimadapt} based on weighted Leja nodes is implemented in our in-house developed DALI (Dimension-Adaptive Leja Interpolation) software \cite{loukrezis2018}.
+The dimension-adaptive Algorithm~\ref{algo:dimadapt} based on weighted Leja nodes is implemented in our in-house developed DALI (Dimension-Adaptive Leja Interpolation) software \cite{loukrezis2019, loukrezis2019b}.
 The sparse \gls{gpc} approximations are constructed with a well-established, degree-adaptive algorithm based on \glsfirst{lar} \cite{blatman2011} and implemented in the UQLab \cite{marelli2015} software.
 Quasi-random experimental designs based on Sobol sequences are used in the \gls{lar}-\gls{gpc} approach, while numerically constructed orthogonal polynomials are used to tackle the input \glspl{pdf} \cite{soize2004}.